gusti-alfarisy/gusti-alfarisy.github.io/pages/home.md

 ## Short Biography

 Hi, greetings from Borneo Island!
 I am a lecturer at Institut Teknologi Kalimantan at the Department of Informatics.
-Currently, I am pursuing my Ph.D. degree in Artificial Intelligence at the School of Digital Science, Universiti Brunei Darussalam under the supervision of Dr. Owais Ahmed Malik and Dr. Ong Wee Hong enrolled in 2021.
+Currently, I am pursuing my Ph.D. degree in Artificial Intelligence at the School of Digital Science, Universiti Brunei Darussalam.

 I have been teaching several topics including algorithms and programming languages, data structures, numerical methods, machine learning, and software engineering.
 I have reviewed several articles in Springer and Elsevier Journals.
 My research interest includes: